 Current data do not support using adrenocorticotropic hormone (ACTH) stimulation testing to determine which patients should receive steroid therapy.
 Patients receiving steroids require careful monitoring for hyperglycemia.

 An increase in counterregulatory hormones, namely cortisol and epinephrine, and relative hypoinsulinemia lead to increased hepatic glucose production, increased peripheral insulin resistance, and increased circulating free fatty acids.
 This has direct inhibitory action on the immune system.
-Oxidative stress and endothelial cell dysfunction, along with proinflammatory cytokines (IL-6, IL-8, TNF-a) and other secondary mediators (NF-kB) have all been implicated as causes of cellular injury, tissue damage, and organ dysfunction in patients with hyperglycemia.
+Oxidative stress and endothelial cell dysfunction, along with proinflammatory cytokines (IL-6, IL-8, TNF-α) and other secondary mediators (NF-kB) have all been implicated as causes of cellular injury, tissue damage, and organ dysfunction in patients with hyperglycemia.

-Intensive control of blood glucose levels has been shown to diminish inhospital morbidity and mortality in the surgical and medical intensive care setting.
+Intensive control of blood glucose levels has been shown to diminish in-hospital morbidity and mortality in the surgical and medical intensive care setting.
 Various trials have demonstrated that glycemic control with insulin improves patient outcomes (including renal function and acute renal failure), reduces the need for red blood cell transfusions, reduces the number of days in the ICU, lowers the incidence of critical-illness polyneuropathy, and decreases the need for prolonged mechanical ventilation.

 Van den Berghe et al reported a reduction of inhospital mortality rates with intensive insulin therapy (maintenance of blood glucose at 80-110mg/dL) by 34%.
 The greatest reduction in mortality involved deaths due to multiple-organ failure with a proven septic focus.
 Subsequent studies by this group and others have failed to demonstrate distinct outcome benefit from tight glucose control, mainly because the complication rate for hypoglycemia and hypokalemia complicate its effects.
 Presently, the Surviving Sepsis guidelines recommend keeping glucose levels at less than 180 mg/dL.

 Patients who do not respond to increased oxygen supply have a poor prognosis.
 Patients with associated respiratory failure who require mechanical ventilation should be treated with low tidal volume mechanical ventilation (6 mL/kg).